-The mission of BJA is to promote Christlikeness in the lives of its students, not only through the less direct means of strong academic and extracurricular programs but also through the direct preaching of the Word of God as well as through classes and extracurricular programs.
+As a Christian school the mission of BJA is to promote Christlikeness in the lives of its students through the direct preaching of the Word of God as well as through classes and extracurricular programs.

-Elementary chapels include a rotation of class presentations.
+Elementary chapels include a rotation of guest speakers and class presentations.
 Themed presentations include music, Scripture recitations and dramatic arrangements.
 Guests are welcome to attend as these students present important spiritual lessons to their peers.

-Middle school chapels often follow a particular theme throughout the school year, and the services are oriented to and targeted for the needs of middle school students.
+Middle school students meet for chapel twice a week, and services are oriented to and targeted for the needs of middle school students.
 Students contribute to chapel by providing instrumental or vocal special numbers.

-Bob Jones Academy actively encourages its student body to attend a Bible-believing fundamental church in the community.
+Bob Jones Academy expects students to attend a Bible-believing church along with their families.